 Receipt and Delivery Points.
 The Receipt and Delivery Points for all Gas delivered or caused to be delivered or received by Customer to or from Gatherer for Gathering Services hereunder shall be identified in the Transaction or Confirmation and shall be at existing points on Gatherer's pipeline system in Wyoming as identified by name, location, and meter number, as revised and updated by Gatherer from time to time.

 Receipt Point(s) and Pressures.
-Customer shall be required to deliver or cause to be delivered Shipper's Gas at a pressure sufficient to enter the System against the working pressure maintained therein from time to time, not to exceed the Maximum Allowable Operating Pressure ("MAOP") of the System.
+Customer shall be required to deliver or cause to be delivered, Customer's Gas at a pressure sufficient to enter the System against the working pressure maintained therein from time to time, not to exceed the Maximum Allowable Operating Pressure ("MAOP") of the System.

 Delivery Point(s) and Pressures.
-Gatherer shall deliver Customer's Gas at the Delivery Point(s) at actual operating pressure not to exceed MAOP.
+Gatherer shall deliver Customer's Gas at the Delivery Point(s) at actual operating pressure not to exceed MAOP of the receiving pipeline.

 Quality.
 All Gas Tendered by Customer to Gatherer for Gathering at the Receipt Point(s) shall conform to the quality specifications set forth in the Appendix hereof, unless different quality specifications are agreed to in writing by Gatherer.